ga4gh/data-security/AAI/AAIConnectProfile.md

             (client_id).

-        2. If treating the token as an opaque a Claim Clearinghouse MUST know in advance where to find a corresponding /aaitoken.
+        2. If treating the token as an opaque a Claim Clearinghouse MUST know in advance where to find a corresponding `/aaitoken`.
 This may limit the functionality of accepting tokens from some Brokers.
+(TODO: Question: is an opaque token an alternative to validation?
+Does 1.2 need to support this flow?)

     2. For Token Container flows, Claim Clearinghouses MUST check the validity of the JWT token.
 Follow the guidance in the JWT access tokens for validity.